schneems/q/README.md

 ## Starting your Queue

 Most background queue libraries must be run in a seperate process.
-The `Q` library makes starting these backgrounds easy.
+The `Q` library makes starting these background tasks easy.

-Make sure there is an `:environment` Rake task that loads your app (Rails provides one by default).
+Make sure there is a Rake task named `:environment` that loads your app (Rails provides one by default).
+Then add this line to your `Procfile`:

-Then in your `Procfile` add this:

 ```
 worker: bundle exec rake q:work